navisens/NaviDocs/Tutorials/setting-up-continuous-service.Android.md

 # Setting up MotionDNA Continuous Service Mode on Android

+There are now 2 ways to run our SDK in the background on Android:

+* ForegroundService: is the “proper” way to run a location app with the icon in the top corner signaling a service to the user
+* BackgroundService: is an alternative for when your app cannot support a foreground service (e.g. for legacy reasons).

+Enabling the background service will allow our location SDK to continue running similar to having a foreground service enabled.
+Our recommendation is to use a foreground service whenever possible.

 In order to use the service mode the following entry must be added to your application's `AndroidManifest.xml` file.

 ```gradle